taylansengul/O2hopf/README.md

 Prototype companion calculator for cubic O(2)-Hopf normal-form coefficients in the two-component Fourier-symbol setting.

+A hosted version runs at <https://o2hopf.streamlit.app/> (Streamlit Community Cloud, best-effort availability); for a durable setup, install and run locally as below.

 This is a local research tool, not a replacement for the paper's hypotheses or proofs.
 Some checklist entries are sampled numerical diagnostics.

 ## Layout